rustype/notes/papers/type-checking-mt-session-types.md

 Among data types we have channel-state annotated functional types `Z; T -> T; Z` and types for names `[S]` capable of establishing sessions of type `S`.

+## Related Work

+The paper refers to [Cyclone](https://cyclone.thelanguage.org/), which is now defunct.
+Its spiritual successor, [Rust](https://rust-lang.org) is highly relevant nowadays.

+The [Vault system](#1) adds annotations to C code which the compiler then statically checks, enforcing the protocol.

+[“Adoption and Focus”](#2) is a type system which tracks changes to the state of objects, handles aliasing and includes a form of function polymorphism.

+Type and effect systems can be used to prove properties of protocols.
+Furthermore, one can add correspondence assertions to session types, increasing the expressiveness of the system.
+It makes possible to specify and check that interactions between participants respect the protocol, and furthermore, the integrity and correctness of data propagation are verifiable.

+## Future Work

+The authors outline four main lines of future work:
+- *Recursive Session Types*
+- *Polymorphism*
+- *Web Services*
+- *ML-style references and assignments*

 ---

 For the full language syntax, refer to the [original paper](https://doi.org/10.1016/j.tcs.2006.06.028).

+**Interesting References**

+1. <a id="1"> Enforcing high-level protocols in low-level software (*R. DeLine, M. Fähndrich*) </a>
+2. <a id="2"> Adoption and focus: practical linear types for imperative programming (*M. Fähndrich, R. DeLine*) </a>

+---